 Pain from carpal tunnel syndrome manifests in the forearm and first three fingers of the hand.
 It’s often accompanied by a numbness or tingling sensation and can make your hand feel weak.

-Both bicep and tricep tendonitis feature symptoms of bruising in the affected arm, weakness in the shoulder or elbow, and reduced arm mobility.
+Both bicep and tricep tendonitis feature symptoms of swelling in the affected arm, weakness in the shoulder or elbow, and reduced arm mobility.
 You may even notice a “popeye muscle” appear in the upper arm in front of your bicep.

 Thoracic Outlet Syndrome